Policy

 The Division of Laboratory Animal Medicine (DLAM) offers free training for blood collection in a variety of laboratory species.
 In addition, DLAM provides blood collection service for investigators for a nominal fee.
 Contact DLAM training staff for more details on blood collection training.
 For fee-for-service blood collection by DLAM technicians, contact DLAM technical services.

 Table 1.
-Recommended Blood Collection Sites in Laboratory Animals
+Recommended Blood Collection Sites in Species Commonly Used at UCLA

 Species Recommended site for blood collection